Quinn XCII: 2011–2016: Early career and EPs

-Temrowski originally went by the stage name "Mike T" and started performing and uploading videos to the video-sharing website YouTube.
+Temrowski originally went by the stage name "Mike T" and started performing and uploading videos to YouTube.
 In college, he adopted the name Quinn based on an acronym used by a professor: "Quit Unless Your Instincts Are Never Neglected."
-Because of trademark issues, he later added the Roman numeral for 92, the year of his birth.
-He rapped over beats sampled from popular songs before releasing his own original song, "They Know" in 2011, followed by his first extended play Old Fashioned on November 5, 2012.
-During his attendance at Michigan State University around 2014, Temrowski started taking a more serious interest in writing and recording music.
-His longtime friend and producer, who goes by the stage name Ayokay, began producing music together, with Quinn XCII rapping over beats Ayokay found off of YouTube.
-Quinn XCII quickly became a college mixtape sensation, and would begin to travel frequently to Ann Arbor to record new music with Ayokay.
+Because of trademark issues, he later added the Roman numerals for 92, the two-digit abbreviation for 1992, the year he was born.

+Quinn XCII rapped over beats sampled from popular songs until 2011, when he released his own original song, "They Know", and his first extended play Old Fashioned, on November 5, 2012.
+During his attendance at Michigan State University, sometime around 2014, Temrowski began being serious about writing and recording music.
+He and his longtime friend and producer (Ayokay) began producing music together, with Quinn XCII rapping over beats Ayokay found on YouTube.
+Quinn XCII quickly became a college mixtape sensation, and he traveled frequently to Ann Arbor, Michigan to record new music with Ayokay.

-During May 2015, Quinn XCII released his debut extended play titled Change of Scenery, which garnered millions of online streams.
+During May 2015, Quinn XCII released his debut extended play entitled Change of Scenery, which received millions of online streams.
 His next single, "Stung", climbed to the #1 position on Hype Machine's Popular Charts.
-In January 2016, Quinn XCII featured on Ayokay's own single titled "Kings of Summer" which soared to #1 on the Spotify Global Viral Chart where it stayed there for three consecutive weeks, in addition to 25 million streams on Spotify.
-His collaboration with producer Illenium on a track titled "With You" reached #1 on the HypeMachine Popular Chart and reached #20 on the Spotify Global Viral Chart.
+In January 2016, Quinn XCII was featured on Ayokay's own single entitled "Kings of Summer", which went to #1 on the Spotify Global Viral Chart.
+It stayed there for three consecutive weeks, in addition to having 25 million streams on Spotify.
+His collaboration with producer Illenium on a track entitled "With You" reached #1 on the HypeMachine Popular Chart and reached #20 on the Spotify Global Viral Chart.

-Quinn XCII released his highly anticipated second EP titled Bloom on March 10, 2016.
-Shortly after releasing the EP, Quinn XCII went on his first nationwide tour where he performed in 24 cities for over 20,000 fans.
+On March 10, 2016, Quinn XCII released his highly anticipated second EP titled Bloom.
+Shortly after releasing the EP, Quinn XCII went on his first nationwide tour performing in 24 cities for over 20,000 fans.

 2016–2018: The Story of Us

 On December 9, 2016, Quinn XCII released his new single "Straightjacket", taken off of his upcoming debut album The Story of Us.
 A non-album single was released titled "Make Time", succeeded by two singles from the album that were released preceding the album's release in 2017, "Fake Denim" and "Worst".
-The Story of Us was released on September 15, 2017 under Columbia Records.
+The Story of Us came out on September 15, 2017, under Columbia Records.
 A deluxe edition of the album was released on February 16, 2018, supported by the new single "Iron & Steel".

 In April 2018, it was announced that Quinn XCII was added to the management roster of Visionary Music Group through a partnership with his manager Jesse Coren.